 Esrum Abbey, Medieval monastery in Gribskov Municipality, Denmark

-The monastery was founded in 1151 and grew into one of the most influential religious centers of medieval Northern Europe.
-Over the centuries it changed hands and purposes until becoming a museum.
+The monastery was founded in 1151 and grew over the following centuries into one of the most influential religious centers of medieval northern Europe.
+It changed ownership and purpose several times before eventually becoming a museum open to visitors.

 The community of curious travelers